 Integrated Mental Wellness

-The Better State of Mind Approach is one of Integrated Mental Wellness in that our approach combines traditional approaches to mental health such as talk therapy, cognitive behavioral therapy, medication treatment with other complementary ones that can support one’s wellbeing in addition to the standard ones.
+The Better State of Mind Approach is one of Integrated Mental Wellness.
+Our approach combines traditional approaches to mental health such as talk therapy, cognitive behavioral therapy, and medication treatment with other complementary strategies to support one’s wellbeing.
 We recognize that mental wellness has many components to it apart from those included in the more generic treatments of mental health.
-Better State of Mind recognizes the importance of domains of relationships/community, health/diet/physical activity, creativity, meaning/spirituality.
+Better State of Mind recognizes the importance of domains of relationships/community, health/diet/physical activity, creativity, and meaning/spirituality.
 Our approach is structured to address the multifaceted aspects of each unique individual attempting to deal in their own ways with their challenges.
 We set ourselves apart from the insurance/money-driven, sterilely impersonal, antiquated medical model that a large part of our mental health system still operates by.
 Our services are also designed to be complementary, facilitating a process of change psychologically, mentally, and physiologically, including a network of collaboration with other providers.

 Neuroscience and Neurobiology

 My long-term interest in neuroscience was seeded in graduate school upon learning of biofeedback and neurofeedback.
 The idea that one can learn to regulate an aspect of their own physiology (their brain waves or their heart rate variability) has always had a deep resonance with me and drove me through a three-year-long certification process of the international in neurofeedback.
 Though not against treatment with medications, I feel that identifying biomarkers of mental wellness and training them in a data-focused way (results that are clearly measurable) is a very compelling approach to support mental wellness for many people.
 Read more about neurofeedback and other ways that neurobiology is integrated into the Better State of Mind approach.